whelew/P-Five-Mildew/README.md

 #### What does success look like?

-- The client considers a study showing how to visually differentiate a cheery leaf that is healthy from one that contains a powdery mildew.
+- The client considers a study showing how to visually differentiate a cherry leaf that is healthy from one that contains a powdery mildew.
 - The client will be able to access a dashboard and be able to immediately check whether a cherry leaf is healthy or one that contains powdery mildew by uploading an image file of the cherry leaf.

 #### Can you break down the project into Epics and User Stories?